 Committee members discussed this measure as part of the behavioral health measures.
-While this is done in non-psychiatric hospitals, typically with Z codes for behavioral health or substance use disorders, it has a very low rate like less than 1% of hospitals are using this measure..
+While this is done in non-psychiatric hospitals, typically with Z codes for behavioral health or substance use disorders, it has a very low rate like less than 1% of hospitals are using this measure and then the service volume by service area.